theseus-rs/rsql/rsql_cli/docs/src/ch02-03-echo.md

 ### Description

 Echo executed commands.
 By default, the echo command is set to `off`.
-If the `echo` command is set to `off`, the commands will not be echoed to the defined output.
+If the `echo` command is set to `on`, the commands will be echoed to the defined output.

 ### Examples